Takao-OS/Takao/README.md

 To test, run `make test`.

-An example for a release build some appropiate flags would be `make DFLAGS='-O -release -inline -flto=full'`, while the default flags are suited for debug/development builds, architecture target can also be chosen with the `ARCH` variable.
+An example for a release build some appropiate flags would be `make DFLAGS='-O -release -inline -flto=full' LDFLAGS='-O3'`, while the default flags are suited for debug/development builds, architecture target can also be chosen with the Makefile's `ARCH` variable.

 ## Projects and documents used as reference and help